 2.31.
 Aesthetic and perceptual factors are important in undertaking a character assessment.
 This information cannot be fully researched as part of the desk study and so has been collected as part of the site survey.
 Whilst aesthetic terms can be collected in a reasonably objective way, perceptual terms are more subjective.
 Both rely on the professional judgement of the surveyor.
 The assessment is structure in a systematic way to produce as consistent a survey as possible.
 In order to achieve this, each term has been defined and a sample illustration prepared for aesthetic terms.
 The latter cannot hope to capture all instances but relates to certain scenarios which may occur in the study area.
-The terms have been used as a checklist for the site survey forms/SCA descriptions.
-They derive from seascape guidance in England and Wales, landscape character quidance and the Skye and Lochalsh landscape character assessment (LCA).
-The definitions are derived and adapted from LANDMAP guidance (2003) where possible to try to achieve consistency between the assessments.
+The terms have been used as a checklist for the site survey forms / Seascape Character Area descriptions.
+They derive from seascape guidance in England and Wales, landscape character guidance and the Skye and Lochalsh Landscape Character Assessment.
+The definitions were derived and adapted from LANDMAP guidance (2003) where possible to try to achieve consistency between the assessments.
 The proposed terms and definitions are shown in Appendix F.